What Causes Insomnia and Fatigue?

 Treatment depends on the cause in your particular case of insomnia or fatigue.
 Sometimes all that’s necessary is to change your sleep habits or address an issue like stress.
 Other times and for more severe cases of insomnia or fatigue, behavioral therapy, medications, and other professional treatments are better.
 There’s actually a form of behavioral therapy specifically for insomnia, and it’s called cognitive behavioral therapy for insomnia (CBT-I).
 It may work especially well for you.

 Yes!
 We offer many treatments for insomnia and fatigue, including oral appliance therapy, and we can network with other professionals, like neurologists, if we need their services to treat insomnia.
 To get started, call our clinic today at (855) 977-0400 or book a consultation with us on our Appointments page.
-Koala® Center for Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, New Mexico, New York, Texas, and Wisconsin.
+Koala® Center For Sleep & TMJ Disorders has multiple locations in Illinois, Indiana, Missouri, Texas and Wisconsin.